eosdis-nasa/earthdata-pub-dashboard/DEVELOPMENT.md

 ```
 #### Deploying locally

 For development purposes, you might want to deploy the EDPUB API locally then reference local values within the dashboard.
-To do this, first be sure you have localstack and terraform installed locally as well as a local copy of the api repo in the directory above your local dashboard repo.
+To do this, first be sure you have docker, localstack, and terraform installed locally as well as a local copy of the api repo in the directory above your local dashboard repo.

 To deploy the EDPUB API locally, simply run the following command which will deploy the EDPUB api locally and add some data to test the api calls.